Author Site Reviewresults

 The Paramedic operating the vehicle shall at all times adhere to the Highway Traffic Act as it relates to the operation of the ambulance or Paramedic Response Unit.
 Headlights shall be on at all times during travel.

-When any Paramedic Services vehicle is being operated by a mechanic, or is mobile for non-operational reasons, an "Out of Service" sign must be clearly visible to the public in the front and back of vehicle.
+When any vehicle is being operated by a mechanic, or is mobile for non-operational reasons, an "Out of Service" sign must be clearly visible to the public in the front and back of vehicle.
 The Central Ambulance Communications Centre (CACC) will be notified when an on-duty vehicle is subsequently taken out of service.

 Procedure